nikitapitliya006/COVID19-ReturnToWork/README.md

-# COVID-19 Return To Work solution with Microsoft Healthcare Bot, Azure and Teams
+# COVID-19 Return To Work solution with Microsoft Healthcare Bot, Azure platform and Teams

 ***Hi!
-This is my personal repository with contributions from my peers Han Zhang & Greg Beaumont working on _*COVID-19 Back To Work Solution*_ at Microsoft.
+This is my personal repository with contributions from Han Zhang & Greg Beaumont working on _*COVID-19 Back To Work Solution*_ at Microsoft.
 This is not production-grade code and has not been stress-tested.
 All instructions, code and templates are subject to review, modification and extensive testing from the individual user***

 Choose a UI channel to run this solution.
-Two options available using this GitHub are - Web Chat and Microsoft Teams
+Two options available using this GitHub are - Web Chat and Microsoft Teams (Instructions for using MS Teams are being refined)

 ### Web Chat Channel

-1. [Configure Healthcare Bot](https://github.com/nikitapitliya006/ReturnToWork/blob/master/WebchatChannel/1-Configure-HealthcareBot.md) host using web chat channel and import 2 scenarios
+1. [Configure Healthcare Bot](https://github.com/nikitapitliya006/ReturnToWork/blob/master/WebchatChannel/1-Configure-HealthcareBot.md) host using web chat channel
 2. [Create the backend Azure SQL Database](https://github.com/nikitapitliya006/COVID19-ReturnToWork/blob/master/WebchatChannel/3-Createbackend-AzureSQLDatabase.md)
 3. [Configure Data Connection calls to Azure function](https://github.com/nikitapitliya006/COVID19-ReturnToWork/blob/master/WebchatChannel/4-Setup-AzureFunction.md).
 This Azure function handles write to and read from backend database
 4. Configure Azure function to [Send automated notifications for taking assessment](https://github.com/nikitapitliya006/COVID19-ReturnToWork/blob/master/WebchatChannel/5-SendNotifications-LogicApps.md)